 Additional Ways to Help with Staying Hydrated

-Another important point to remember is that coffee, tea, fruit juices, fruits, and vegetables all contain water.
+Another important point to remember is that fruits and vegetables all contain water.
 Perhaps you can make it a habit to offer the elderly person some watermelon slices or celery sticks every afternoon to contribute to their water intake.
-Every little bit helps, so consider bringing them a coffee in the evening and use the time to sit and talk with them.
-Or, enjoy a glass of apple juice with the elderly person as you spend a few minutes telling them about your day.

 We all want what is best for our elderly loved ones!
 Hydration is definitely a priority, so make sure they drink up!
 For more information on the importance of hydration, contact us today!